JoeSuber/OpenCV-Max-Build-Package-/README.md

     -- Also the ordering is useful, though probably not perfect.
     -- Helps a new installer avoid some pitfalls.

 IPP (Intel Integrated Performance Primitives) library is not on here due to a lack of package-managed install.
-You have to get a (free-of-charge) license code from Intel. link:
+You have to get a (free-of-charge) license code from Intel:

     -- http://software.intel.com/en-us/non-commercial-software-development

-TBB (Intel Threaded Building Blocks) is very much a must-have - (and it is open-source now) - use it!
+TBB (Intel Threaded Building Blocks) though, is very much a must-have - (and it is open-source now) - use it!
 But with IPP - I don't see a ton of improvements.
 Its benefit will depend on what your applications are and what other libraries are providing basic functions like resizing a picture or computing the FFT.

 New Open CL stuff may be as good... still need to test that idea.
 If using IPP, use 7.1 version with static add-ons.
 8.0 leaves out certain depreciated parts that OpenCV still needs (as of Nov 17, 2013)

     todo: try to illuminate all the pros & cons of cmake-gui options
-    todo: test with openNI - I don't have a device
+    todo: test with openNI - I don't have an openNI device
     todo: Unicap - mostly a Mac thing, I gather, Ximea, Plantuml
+    todo: PvAPI, Matlab - a proprietary industrial camera, a proprietary math modeling thing.

 The following Build is only tested on Ubuntu 13.10, CUDA 5.5, Intel cpu, with most everything turned on

+--- modern Debian-based installs should work very similarly   -----
 --- I would do these 1 or 2 at a time to witness results ----

 sudo apt-get -y install autoconf2.13 autoconf-archive gnu-standards libclp-dev libcoinutils0 libcgl0 libvol0